 Wander around in search for street art

 Street art in Tel Aviv is pretty much anywhere.
-I found a lot of it in Old Jaffa; I came across some great pieces in Levontin.
-Yet, the biggest surprise in term of street art is the old bus station.
+I found a lot of it in Old Jaffa; I came across some great pieces in Levontine.
+Yet, the biggest surprise in terms of street art is the new bus station in HaHagana.
 Hardly considered one of the places to visit in Tel Aviv, I actually went there to catch a ride to Nazareth and ended up exploring it because the street art was just that interesting.
-Sure enough, I believe that wandering around in search for cool street art is one of the top things to do in Tel Aviv.
+Make sure to go – even if you don’t have to catch a bus.
+Or else, go on a guided tour.

 Go to the beach…